Manuel Jimenes: Haitian invasion of 1849

+The sudden invasion of Haiti's new ruler, Faustin Soulouque, caused the disruption of France's recognition of Dominican independence.

 While the treaty was still in transit, the Haitians took the opportunity to launch another attack.
 On March 9, 1849, the invasion of the Haitian President Faustin Soulouque took place, who crossed the border with an army of 15,000 men, accompanied by the most important military leaders of that country.
 They managed to take over all the border towns and arrived in San Juan de la Maguana on March 20, where they set up their headquarters.
 The Dominican guerrillas could do little to stop them.
 Jiménes left power in the hands of the council of secretaries of state, and personally headed to the southern region to lead the military campaign against the Haitian invaders.
 The order was also given for the Dominican warships commanded by General Juan Bautista Cambiaso to reach the waters of the neighboring country with the aim of causing damage to the enemy.

 When the Dominican Army was defeated in San Juan de la Maguana, Azua and El Numero, the legislative body called on General Santana on April 2 to take supreme command of the fight, and he was the one with an army of about six thousand Dominican combatants achieved the defeat of the Haitians in the Battle of Las Carreras, in Azua, which lasted three days, from April 19 to 21.
 This put an end to the third campaign.
 In the retreat, Soulouque destroyed all the towns he found in his path, and any civilians encountered were massacred along the way.